 HDR tends to make a photo more dramatic.
 It brings out the details and allows you to see the grit, cracks and lines in forgotten subjects.

-You can actually create HDR images through shooting as well as editing.
+You can actually create an HDR photo through shooting as well as editing.
 If you use an app such as Pro HDR X to take your picture, it’ll take three photos of the same scene, each with a different exposure.

 The exposures are then blended together to create a single image with the most dramatic range of shadows and highlights.